snoyberg/pipes-core/README.md

   combinators, without the need of executing pipes in "passes" or resuming partially executed pipes.

-This library is based on the [pipes][1] package by Gabriel Gonzales.
+This library is based on the [pipes][1] package by Gabriel Gonzalez.

  [1]: http://hackage.haskell.org/package/pipes